Clogherinkoe GFC

 Clogherinkoe GFC is a Gaelic football club in County Kildare, Ireland, the first junior C champions to qualify for the Jack Higgins Cup final.
 They formed an area team with Johnstownbridge, St John's, which reached the semi-final of the senior football championship in 1978.
 Padraig Gravin was corner-forward on the 1998 Kildare All Ireland final team.
 Pat Tyrrell was a noted Kildare forward in the 1960s.
 John Lowry and John Donoghue were major players for the team throughout the 80's and 90's.
 Both played on the Kildare senior team for several seasons.
 These days the club now includes well known names such Aedan Boyle and Jack Robinson.
 Won an intermediate final v Kilcock in 2020 under the management of Ronan Quinn, Seamus Galligan and Jim Kelly.
 Currently competing at senior level under the new management of Mark Murnaghan.
-Facebook page at Clogherinkoe Gaa.
-Amalgamated at underage with Jtb to form Balyna Juvenile Club.
+Amalgamated at underage with Johnstownbridge to form Balyna Juvenile Club.